Organising Legal Support

 Before deciding to engage with police, it can be worth asking other activists about their experience.

 You should take notes during any meetings or conversations with police, including any agreements that have been made.
-Make sure you are well-informed about your rights before engaging with police.

 Guidelines for police liaison